-One of the most significant advantages of a cloud-based system is agility.
-Everyone in your insurance community from clients, brokers and your core backend users can access the systems they need in real-time, quickly and cost-effectively.
+One of the most significant advantages in today's post-COVID environment is agility.
+Everyone in your insurance community from clients, brokers, and your core backend users can access the systems they need from anywhere they may be, in real-time, quickly and cost-effectively.

-In a traditional, client/server environment, a complicated setup of virtual private networks (or remote terminals), is needed to access core backend systems.
-State of the art features like client broker facing, online quoting, client/broker portals or smartphone apps are costly to create and connect to your backend systems in real-time.
-A cloud-based system can allow for these features (and more), and with a more configurable model, you can save both time and money.
+With a traditional, client/server environment, a complicated setup of virtual private networks (or remote terminals) is needed to access core backend systems.
+State-of-the-art features like customer-facing web experiences, online quoting, client/broker portals, or mobile apps are costly to create and connect to your backend systems in real-time.
+Cloud-based systems can allow for these features (and more) by default.
+These more configurable models create a more productive team and save both time and money.

-As the cost of the software is often based on a subscription model of some sort, the price of the software is paid over an extended period with a smaller upfront cost.
-This is why SaaS is so disruptive: the per-user cost for application and database licences is either nullified or drastically reduced.
-In many cases, the subscription models allow for “pay as you grow”, which means lower upfront costs for small companies which only increase as the company expands their customer base and revenue.
+The cost of SaaS software is often based on a subscription model with the price of the software paid for over an extended period with a smaller upfront cost.
+This is why SaaS is so disruptive: the per-user cost for application and database licenses is drastically reduced, providing companies the ability to invest in digital transformation projects without historically expensive capital expenditure.
+In many cases, the subscription models allow for “pay as you grow”, which means even lower upfront costs for small companies which only increase as the company expands their customer base and revenue.

 3. Increased Productivity and Efficiency